 On behalf of Students United, Hunger Solutions, Second Harvest Heartland, and the Partners to End Hunger coalition, we write today to support SF4402.
+This language is included in the Senate Health and Human Services omnibus budget and policy bill.

 What does SF4402 address?